Alek1414/Timer4_FastPWM/README.md

 This class was created by Alejandro Miguel Kölbl.

 ## License
 This project is licensed under the MIT License.
-Feel free to modify and adapt this README file as needed for your project.
+Feel free to modify and adapt the class as needed for your project.